 - Accommodations and modifications allow the student to participate and be successful.

-- Related Services are the programs and supports provided so the child can meet their goals.
+- Special Education and Related Services are the programs and supports provided so the child can meet their goals.

 - Students will be part of the general education curriculum and included in extracurricular activities as part of being educated in the least restrictive environment .